 https://www.codingkids.com.au/blog/2017/3/3/my-ideal-computer-room-layout

-Problem: misconceptions
+Problem: public misconceptions

 Solution/Strength: our teaching philosophy